Berg0162/Simcline-V2/README.md

 it helps you to identify later both devices!
 The <b>FTMS_MITM</b> detects the Mac addresses and stores these in ESP32 NVS (Non-Volatile-Storage) for later use to unmistakingly establish a BLE connection with the targeted devices.
 ```
-Please follow <b>ALWAYS</b> the different usage instructions at the first part of the respective program codes!
+Strictly follow <b>ALWAYS</b> the different usage instructions at the first part of the respective program codes!

 ```
 /* -----------------------------------------------------------------------------------------------------